tdurouchoux/dsview_vault/topics/Concept/Taxonomy of Tasks.md

 type: Concept
 ---

-A structured classification of various tasks related to a specific field of study.
+A structured classification of various tasks related to knowledge graphs in the context of natural language processing.